dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/pip.rst

 Navigating and managing packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is sometimes necessary to list and find extra information on the installed packages.
+Listing and finding extra information on the installed packages is sometimes necessary.
 Below is a set of commands that can be useful for interacting with the ``pip`` packages.
 To list, show, or freeze the state of installed packages, use the following commands: